xseine/dotbond-prototype/README.md

 <h3 style="margin-top: 0; line-height: 1">DotBond - tool for dynamic API development</h3>

-DotBond is currently in the proof of concept stage and is not yet suitable for use in development.
+DotBond is currently in the proof of concept stage and is not yet suitable for use in development.<br/>
+Purpose: GraphQL alternative with LINQ-like syntax in TypeScript

 The most important piece of design in the application is the API.
 It contains both the performance backend, and the application's data.<br/>
 The data, its organization and transfer (payload size, push events, chunked transfer, etc.) affect application's complexity and scalability.